VertNet/bigquery/byClass/README.md

 Make sure the client_secrets.json, bigquery.dat and storage.dat files are in the same folder as the byClass.py and byclass_cred.py files.

 Inside byClass.py, on line 141, the version of the full dump to be used can be specified.
 By default, it has the 20140730 value, which points to the dumps.full_20140730 table in BigQuery.
-This can me modified before running the script to generate files based on different versions.
+This can be modified before running the script to generate files based on different versions.
 The value must match the date value in dumps.full_YYYYMMDD.

 Then simply run: